iRon7/Sort-Topological/README.md

 ## Description

-Orders vertices such that for every directed edge u-v, vertex u comes before v in the ordering
+Orders vertices such that for every directed edge u-v, vertex u comes before v in the ordering.

 ## Examples